Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 ![assets diagram](../_images/organization_of_assets.png)

-> Side note: the `.breadcrumb` file is created/updated as an artifact of the test-proxy restore/push/reset operations.
-Don't look for one if you haven't restored at least one assets.json first!

-One can use visual inspection of the `.breadcrumb` file to _find_ which folder contains the files for your assets.json.
-Or, more conveniently, a user can use the `config` verb to access this data!
-Using assets diagram directly above. we can work an example:
+A user can use the `config` verb to access this the location of their assets on disk!
+Using assets diagram directly as a reference. we can work an example:

 ```powershell
 # from the root of the azure-sdk-for-net repo, run: